-We are working with the Best Practice Network to deliver the Early Career Framework (ECF).
+We work with the Lancashire ECT Support Team when delivering the Early Career Framework (ECF).

 What Help and Support is available for the Family?

 - Do you offer help with completing forms and paperwork?
 If yes, who normally provides this help and how would parents access this? - What information, advice and guidance can parents and young people access through the school?
 Who normally provides this help and how would they access this? - How does the school help parents with travel plans to get their son/daughter to and from school?